 - details of the products and services you have purchased from us, or which you have enquired about, together with any additional information necessary to deliver those products and services, respond to your enquiries and generally to complete any commercial transaction between you and us;

-- any additional information relating to you that you provide to us directly through our websites or indirectly through use of our websites or online presence, through our representatives or otherwise; and
+- any additional information relating to you that you provide to us directly through our websites or CargoWise platform or indirectly through use of our websites, CargoWise platform or other online presence, through our representatives or otherwise; and

 - information you provide to us through our service center, customer surveys and/or visits by, or telephone calls from, our representatives from time to time.